ProgHaj/LArena/README.md

 * space/gamepad_start to start the game, start first after everone has joined the game

 2 persons can play using the same controller.

+# How to play
+Clone this repo and build it yourself, or play it online using webGL: [hajkep.se/games/ld42-LARENA-compo/](hajkep.se/games/ld42-LARENA-compo/)

+# Music
+Made the music in MilkyTracker using sine and saw waves.